 - Courses taught in the General Education and/or Freshman Seminar programs by full members of the History or NELC Department Faculty.
 Students wishing to count such courses toward their concentration requirements should consult the Undergraduate Office, as they may need to file a petition requiring approval by the Director of Undergraduate Studies.
-Students may also apply to do an independent study, or History 91r, with a member of the Department; History 91r can be used to fulfill one of the six elective course requirements.
+Students may also apply to do an independent study, or History 91r, with a member of the Department; History 91r can be used to fulfill one of the elective course requirements.

 The joint concentration also regularly accepts credit from both Study Abroad and Advanced Standing toward concentration requirements.
-With the exception of certain Freshman Seminars taught by History or NELC faculty (see above), courses taken on a Pass/Fail basis may not be counted for concentration credit.
+With the exception of certain Freshman Seminars taught by History or NELC faculty (see above), courses taken on Pass/Fail basis may not be counted for concentration credit.

 Joint concentration with other Departments: 9 courses

 - Required courses: Four courses in a language of the Near/Middle East, plus at least one other course in the Near/Middle East dealing with literature, religion, government, economics, or society, as approved by the student's NELC mentor/adviser and the NELC Director of Undergraduate Studies.

 - Sophomore year: Near Eastern Civilizations 97 (one course) required.